El Paredón Surf Guide

 Super chill town, not a lot going on

-Summer season brings cleaner and bigger waves
+Summer season brings bigger but messier waves

 Surf Season in El Paredón